MartSafiniVelonza/2ECEB-VELONZA-PA-4/README.md

          - Locate Female students from Mindanao with average score greater than or equal to 55.
 Then call only the data from the selected column: Name, Track, Electronics, Average.

 7. Visualization:

+   Import matplotlib.pyplot as plt to access graphs and charts.

    a.
 Track-Gender

        - Groups by Track & Gender, pivots to wide format